 Certain provisions under ASC 470, Debt, require the issuer of certain convertible debt instruments that may be settled in cash on conversion to separately account for the liability and equity components of the instrument in a manner that reflects the issuer's non-convertible debt borrowing rate.
 The Company has applied these provisions to its 2.75% Convertible Senior Notes.
 At issuance, the Company estimated the fair value of the 2.75% Convertible Senior Notes using similar debt instruments that did not have a conversion feature and allocated the residual value to an equity component that represented the estimated fair value of the conversion feature at issuance.
-The debt discount of the 2.75% Convertible Senior Notes is being amortized over five years and the annual effective interest rate is 7.1% after giving effect to the amortization of the discount and deferred financing costs.
-At both November 30, 2014 and 2013, the principal amount of the 2.75% Convertible Senior Notes was \$446.0 million.
-At November 30, 2014 and 2013, the carrying amount of the equity component included in stockholders' equity was \$15.0 million and \$30.0 million, respectively, and the net carrying amount of the 2.75% Convertible Senior Notes included in Lennar Homebuilding senior notes and other debts payable was \$431.0 million and \$416.0 million, respectively.
-During the years ended November 30, 2014 and 2013, the amount of interest recognized relating to both the contractual interest and amortization of the discount was \$27.3 million and \$26.5 million, respectively.
+The debt discount of the 2.75% Convertible Senior Notes was amortized over the five years ended November 30, 2015, and the annual effective interest rate was 7.1% after giving effect to the amortization of the discount and deferred financing costs.
+At November 30, 2015 and 2014, the principal amount of the 2.75% Convertible Senior Notes was \$233.9 million and \$446.0 million, respectively.
+At November 30, 2015 and 2014, the carrying amount of the equity component included in stockholders' equity was \$0.6 million and \$15.0 million, respectively, and the net carrying amount, net of debt issuance costs, of the 2.75% Convertible Senior Notes included in Lennar Homebuilding senior notes and other debts payable was \$233.2 million and \$429.0 million, respectively.
+During the years ended November 30, 2015 and 2014, the amount of interest incurred relating to both the contractual interest and amortization of the discount was \$21.2 million and \$27.3 million, respectively.